How to support victims/survivors of sexual assault

 Don’t forget to take care of yourself.
 You can’t support anyone if you don’t support yourself.

 Guide for faculty

 (Benchmarked from an approved OVW website)

-At Northern Illinois University, advocates at Victim Advocacy Services at the Women’s Resource Center are available to provide confidential advocacy and support for ALL students who are victim/survivors or who have been impacted by sexual assault, dating/domestic violence, and stalking.
-We provide information about academic, legal, medical, emotional, and student conduct resources to vcitm/survivors and those impacted by the four focus areas.
-We also offer support to secondary victim/survivors, such as intimate partners, friends, and family.
+At Northern Illinois University, advocates at Victim Advocacy Services at the Women’s Resource Center are available to provide confidential advocacy and support for ALL students who are victims/survivors or who have been impacted by sexual assault, dating/domestic violence, and stalking.
+We provide information about academic, legal, medical, emotional, and student conduct resources to victims/survivors and those impacted by the four focus areas.
+We also offer support to secondary victims/survivors, such as intimate partners, friends, and family.

 All information shared with advocates is confidential unless the person is a danger to themselves, a danger to others, or is currently being abused and is under the age of 18.

 How do I refer to an advocate?